Into Amman

 Pavlov goats

-Taking respite under a cave "canopy" as the heat ramps up, we start eating our packed lunch.
-It's not great, but we're both extremely hungry.
+Taking respite under a cave canopy, we start eating our packed lunch.
+The heat is ramping up.
+The lunch isn't great, but we're both extremely hungry.

 The goats are hungry too.